jkomoros/prompt-garden/DESIGN.md

 `TODO: does this pattern require any formal affordance, or is it just a convention?`

+### Versions

+Part of the point of prompt garden is that people constantly tinker, fork, evolve ideas and see what works.

+That means that seeds will constantly be changing--but other users might have pointed at an old version of the seed.

+Editors should encourage a convention where every time a seed is changed, a new version is created, and older versions are saved.

+The way versions work at a base level is that the `@12` (or whatever version number it is) is canonically part of the seed's refence.
+However, the special suffix `@latest` is expanded to mean (whatever version number is the highest one in this seed packet that matches the ID, removing everything after the `@`).

+Seeds can have a parent block, which lists seed reference of items this seed forked from, which might be the earlier version number of this seed, or even a seed in a different seed packet owned by someone else.

+`TODO: figure out a pattern where older versions are available in a seed packet (for users pointing at it) without bloating the seed packet to be absolutely huge for things that are changed often.
+Maybe some kind of pointing to an archive seed packet?`

 ## Manifestations of the library

 The main way to use the framework to start will be in local, CLI mode.
 However in the future we'll add a web app version that provides state management and storage.
 You can also imagine a multi-user web app version to make it easy for gardeners to get going quickly and have a natural place to convene, possibly proprietary.